⇅ Visual sociology

 ⟶ Ongoing series of workshops done at:

-MA Design: Expanded Practice at Goldsmiths University of London,
+MA Design: Expanded Practice at Goldsmiths University of London (UK, 2022),

-MA Graphic Media Design at London College of Communication,
+MA Graphic Media Design at London College of Communication (UK, 2023),

 ⟶ Exhibited at Fashion Space Gallery in 2022